-The Google India Code to Learn Contest (the “Contest”) is designed to encourage eligible Indian school students (“Entrant(s)” or “You”) to exhibit their creativity using Scratch or App Inventor programming tools in creating interactive stories, animations, games, music, art creations and applications.
+The Google India Code to Learn Contest (the “Contest”) is designed to encourage eligible Indian school students (“Entrant(s)” or “You”) to exhibit their creativity using Scratch, App Inventor or Cloud AutoML programming tools in creating interactive stories, animations, games, music, art creations and applications (including Machine Learning applications).

 There are online videos, tutorials and other helpful links posted on the Contest website which the Entrants can make use of; to learn and enhance their skills prior to submission of a project for the Contest.

 Judges will choose the winning entries, and prizes will be awarded in accordance with these Official Rules (the “Rules”).

-The Contest registration begins on 11-May-2018.
-The opening date for receipt of project submissions by Google from participants is 14-June-2018 and the closing date for receipt of entries and project submissions by Google is 14-September-2018, 11:59 pm (IST).
+The Contest registration begins on 20-April-2020.
+The opening date for receipt of project submissions by Google from participants is 15-May-2020 and the closing date for receipt of entries and project submissions by Google is 31-July-2020, 11:59 pm (IST).

 Only one project submission per Entrant is allowed.
 In the case of duplicate or multiple project submissions from the same Entrant, then the first project submission submitted online on the Contest Website will be accepted as the entry into the Contest.

-At the time of submission of the project, each Entrant must: (i) be an Indian citizen (e.g., must be able to show proof of legal permanent residence, if asked for); (ii) be enrolled in an Indian School; (iii) have been nominated by a computer science teacher and have agreed to be bound by these Rules.
+At the time of submission of the project, each Entrant must: (i) be an Indian citizen (e.g., must be able to show proof of citizenship, if asked for); (ii) be enrolled in an Indian School; and (iii) have agreed to be bound by these Rules.

 The Entrant by registering for the Contest agrees to receive communications in the form of emails from Google.
 An Entrant who has opted-in, may at any time unsubscribe from receiving such emails by accessing the link given at the bottom of the Contest Website and also given in the footer of the emails.

-Employees, interns, contractors, and official office-holders, as well as their immediate families, of Google, its affiliates, and any representatives or agencies of Google or other persons professionally connected with the Contest are not eligible to participate.
+Employees, interns, contractors, and official office-holders, as well as their immediate family members, of Google, its affiliates, and any representatives or agencies of Google or other persons professionally connected with the Contest are not eligible to participate.